Nummer42O/STREAM-FDL/README.md

 - determine actual config file schema
   - see thesis
 - DataStore::run frequency/wait time
+- optimise primaryKeys into byte arrays as they are of fixed size anyways

 ## ideas
 - "new (adjacent) nodes" list